 God’s Plans and Our Plans (Proverbs)

 One of the most important issues in any of our lives is that of making choices.
-We make them every day – big ones like who to marry, what career to choose, what city to live in.
-But equally as significant are the everyday decisions that we make, the consequences of which add up to be just as significant as the momentous decisions.
+We make them every day — big ones like who to marry, what career to choose, what city to live in.
+Everyday decisions are just as important as big decisions because their consequences can add up to be equally significant.

 The choices we make are going to determine our destiny.
 I've heard someone say that most decisions can be made by any reasonably competent person of average intelligence.
-But there are a small number of decisions that are life-changing.
+But there are a few decisions that are life-changing.
 Even the small decisions end up really making a difference because we make them on such a regular basis.

 The very opposite view is probably what most of us hold.
 It can be summed up in the famous words of the great theologian, Doc from Back to the Future.
 Doc said, "Your future hasn't been written yet.
 No one's has.
 Your future is whatever you make it.
 So make it a good one."
 In this view, everything is up for grabs, and you can determine your own future by the choices that you make.